selinadeng/ethereum-lab2/README.md

 + Show the transaction receipt logs.

 11. Find the token balance of each of our players:
 Alice

 Bob

 Charlie

 Donna

 Emily

 contract

-12. What is the ether balance (to two decimal digits) of Alice
+12. What is the ether balance (to two decimal digits) for:

+Alice

 Bob

 Charlie

 Donna

 13. Alice turns control of the contract to the contract itself.
 What is the transaction hash?